cnutt86/cnutt86.github.io/_posts/2023-06-25-numpy-planets.md

 volumes = 4/3 * np.pi * radii**3
 print(volumes)
 ```
-The remainder of the script overwrites the radii array with a 1 dimensional array containing randomly generated radii for 1 million ficticious planets.
+The remainder of the script overwrites the radii array with a 1 dimensional array containing randomly generated radii for 1 million fictitious planets.
 Each radius in the array is somewhere between 1 and 1,000.
 The radii in the array are used to calculate volumes for all 1 million planets.

 ```python
 # Overwrite the radii array with a new array of 1 million randomly generated radii between 1 and 1,000